The Following books are available now on amazon.com or as print on demand from any bookstore.

 BELOW is the black and white version of the above book with images in black and white only.
 It is identical in every other respect, with 300 + images, 385 pages, large 8.5 x 11″ format, same layout, etc. AVAILABLE NOW ! in paperback $24.99

 CAR CRAZY !
-(Black & White Version) This the exact size, formatting, page number, and layout of the more expensive color version shown above.
+(Black & White Version) This is the exact size, formatting, page number, and layout of the more expensive color version shown above.

-GLENN FERGUSON (A Life of Public Service) 389 Pages $19.95
+GLENN FERGUSON (A Life of Public Service) 389 Pages.
+6 x9 inches. $19.95

 In 1959 Glenn Ferguson a Nashville native and high school dropout with no political experience decided to run for councilman in the district where he lived on 17th Avenue South.
 This was in the pre Metro days when Nashville had two separate governments, the City of Nashville and Davidson County.
 Corruption, competition, entrenched politicians and interests battled for spoils.
 Ferguson’s challenge to longtime politician and `bagman’ Frank Melfi became one of the most vicious, crooked, long running, and contested battles in Nashville’s history.
 It included court battles, gunshots, accusations of voter fraud, and more.